Xetibo/ReSet-Doc/sections/existing_plugin_functionality/monitor.typ

 The KDE environment also offers an optional monitor module which provides the Kscreen-doctor tool.
-This tool allows for a quick fetch of data that can be output via json and then deserialized into a monitor data structure.
+This tool allows for a quick fetch of data that can be output via JSON and then deserialized into a monitor data structure.
 @kscreen-doctor

 #subsubsubsection("GNOME Implementation")